Alexander Ypsilantis: Campaign in Moldavia and Wallachia

-In the meantime, the Ottomans crossed the Danube river with 30,000 tactical troops, and Ypsilantis, instead of advancing on Brăila, where he arguably could have prevented the Ottoman armies entering the Principalities and might have forced Russia to accept a fait accompli, retreated and organized his defense at a semi-mountainous area close to Iaşi.
+In the meantime, the Ottomans crossed the Danube river with 30,000 tactical troops and Ypsilantis, instead of advancing on Brăila, where he arguably could have prevented the Ottoman armies from entering the Principalities and might have forced Russia to accept a fait accompli, retreated and organized his defense at a semi-mountainous area close to Iaşi.
 There followed a series of major battles that led to the defeat of the Eteria's forces, culminating in the final defeat at Drăgăşani on 7 June.
 After a long march in the rain, Ypsilantis's army was exhausted, but Karavias, who was drunk, led the Sacred Band into a charge against the Ottomans.
 As the inexperienced and ill-trained men of the Sacred Band did not form squares, which would have allowed them to pack enough firepower together, the Ottoman cavalry had no difficulty in cutting down the rebels.

 After the defeat, Ypsilantis fled north.
-Ypsilantis, in his final declaration to his men, refused to accept responsibility for his failure and blamed his men for all his failures, writing: Soldiers!
+In his final statement to his men, he refused responsibility for the defeat and blamed his men, writing: Soldiers!
 No!
 I will no longer pollute that sacred and honourable name by applying it to you.
 You are a cowardly rabble!...You have broken your oaths, you have betrayed God and your country, you have betrayed me too at the moment when I hoped either to conquer or to die with honor among you...
 Run off to the Turks, who alone are worthy of your support...run off to the Turks, and kiss their hands from which still drips the blood of those they have inhumanely slaughtered.
 Yes!
 Run off to them, buy slavery with your lives and with the honor of your wives and children!
 Ypsilantis's army booed him when he read out this declaration.